Back to top

 Importing Ornamental Crayfish - Prohibited Species

-Please note that, since18th September 2018, it is illegal to import, keep, breed, transport, sell, exchange, or release to the environment the following species of freshwater Crayfish:
+Please note it is now illegal to import, keep, breed, transport, sell, exchange, or release to the environment, all species of freshwater Crayfish, except for the native White-Clawed Crayfish (Austropotamobius pallipes).